 ATLAS was deeply honored to be selected as one of four 2017 Literacy Leadership awardees by the National Coalition for Literacy.
 Nominated by Silja Kallenbach, Vice President of World Education, ATLAS was recognized for its innovative, practitioner-centered program which provides professional development that trains national leaders in the field of adult education.

-Hamline University School of Education
+Hamline University School of Education and Leadership

-As part of Hamline’s School of Education – widely recognized as a leader in teacher preparation – ATLAS provides unique access to additional professional development for ABE practitioners.
+As part of Hamline’s School of Education and Leadership – widely recognized as a leader in teacher preparation – ATLAS provides unique access to additional professional development for ABE practitioners.
 Hamline is the only institution in Minnesota to offer an ABE licensure program, including both initial and additional licenses.

 Additional offerings include the Adult Basic Education Certificate, Adult ESL Certificate, Teaching English as a Foreign Language (TEFL) Certificate, and co-sponsored graduate credits for participation in several ATLAS activities.